Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 Can I make these in advance?

-You can assemble the bites in advance, just make sure you cover them really well with plastic wrap or foil and store them in the fridge so the filo doesn’t dry out and become brittle.
+You can assemble the bites in advance, just make sure you cover them with plastic wrap or foil and store them in the fridge so the filo doesn’t dry out and become brittle.
 You could make them the day before you want to cook them.

 Like this recipe?
 Here are some more Christmas appetizer ideas you might enjoy